jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 probably can skip next section of this chapter and the whole chapter 4 too.
 If you would like to make certain, continue to next section.

-Note:If the prebuilt driver doesn't work for you, you would probably end up building your own driver in the following sections.
+**Note**:If the prebuilt driver doesn't work for you, you would probably end up building your own driver in the following sections.
 Kory Prince has provided a Python script, getwacom.py, to download, compile, and install the latest linuxwacom release.
 Please try Kory's script if you like to take a shortcut to install the driver.

 ### Configuring the Package